Valleymedlabs/HID/docs/HID-app/12-Fragment List Validation.md

 If the sample/reference has no relevant peaks, fragment list validation is skipped.
 #### Rules
 1: Avearage height of relevant peak must be greater than 5000 rfu
-2: There has to be minimum of 10 unique Allele in Fragment list
+2: There has to be minimum of 10 unique loci in Fragment list
-3: 50% of Allel must have height greater than 5000 rfu
+3: 50% of Allele must have height greater than 5000 rfu
 4: less than 4 Allele is allowed with height less than 1000 rfu

 #### Example